 Sticking to well-established coding style has another advantage: Portability.
 Like it or not, today you work with one synthesizer, and tomorrow you'll find yourself with a completely different FPGA and different development tools.

 To get an idea what well-established coding style looks like, look at the Verilog code that is generated by the tools on behalf of the tools' built-in IPs.
 There's some diversity between different authors of the code, but some coding patterns will be seen more than others.
 Those are the ones to imitate.

 Almost needless to say, work according to the RTL paradigm.
 It's not just a well-established coding style, but this what the FPGA tools expect.

 Textbooks and tutorials about Verilog can be misleading, because they usually attempt to be comprehensive.
 Hence they often cover a lot of possibilities that are syntactically correct, but are rarely used, and sometimes even inadequate for synthesis.

 Rule #5: Timing is Everything

-In short, unlike computer programs, logic design is not just about what will happen, but when it happens.
+In short, unlike computer programs, logic design is not just about what will happen, but also when it happens.

 Nobody said FPGA design is easy, and none of these five rules is easy to follow.
 Each of them requires both knowledge and a level of self discipline.
 And still, it's definitely worth the effort to stick to these rules.
 Doing so saves a lot of frustration, in particular at that last phase of the project, when everything is expected to just work.